srashtig/LandIntel/README.md

 - **Compare sites** — select two or more bundled runs and generate a narrative comparison.
-- **Analyse new site** — pick a new location inside Madhya Pradesh (or paste a lat/lon) and run the full pipeline end-to-end — requires `GEE_PROJECT_ID` at minimum.
+- **Analyse new site** — pick a new location inside Madhya Pradesh (or paste a lat/lon), then either **Analyse Now** to run the full pipeline live end-to-end (requires `GEE_PROJECT_ID` at minimum), or, if you don't have keys configured, **Request Analysis** — an automated email is sent to the developer with the site details, and the user receives the results back in their own inbox once it's run.
 - **Upload analysis** — no API keys needed at all: zip up one or more existing run folders (`site_summary.json` required; `map.html` and `report_assets/` optional but recommended) and upload it to browse them